-Market turmoil and economic recession could materially and adversely affect the liquidity, businesses and/or financial conditions of the Issuer's borrowers, which could in turn increase the Issuer's own non-performing loan ratios, impair the Issuer's loan and other financial assets and result in decreased demand for borrowings in general.
+Market turmoil and economic recession could materially and adversely affect the liquidity, credit ratings, businesses and/or financial conditions of the Issuer's borrowers, which could in turn increase the Issuer's own non-performing loan ratios, impair the Issuer's loan and other financial assets and result in decreased demand for borrowings in general.
 In addition, the Issuer's customers may further significantly decrease their risk tolerance to non-deposit investments such as stocks, bonds and mutual funds, which would adversely affect the Issuer's fee and commission income.
+The Issuer may also be adversely affected by the negative effects of the heightened regulatory environment on the Issuer's customers due to the high costs associated with regulatory compliance and proceedings.
 Any of the conditions described above could have a material adverse effect on the Issuer's business, financial condition and results of operations.